The Sciences Service Hub offers support for students that complement the wide range of university services that are available.

 The Faculty of Sciences is made up of four schools.
 You may be taking courses from more than one school at any given time.

-If you have a query about a discipline area or would like to discuss academic pathways and careers, you can talk to your program coordinator or contact the relevant academic advisor.
+Have a query about a discipline area or would like to discuss academic pathways and careers?
+You can talk to your program coordinator or an academic advisor.